chandnii7/Corner-Detection/README.md

 * Smoothing value for gaussian smoothing (filter size)
 * Neighborhood size for computing the correlation matrix
 * Weight of the trace in the Harris corner detection
-* Threshold value for non-maximum supression
+* Threshold value for non-maximum Suppression
 <br/>

 Program was implemented using Python and OpenCV.
 Refer the report for further implementation details and instructions to run the code: